ardentTech/adafruit-feather-rp2040-rfm95-examples/lora_tx/README.md

-# LoRa
+# LoRa TX
-This example demonstrates LoRa P2P transmission.
+This example demonstrates LoRa transmission of a sensor reading.

 ## Now
 The on-board LoRa 1276 module was the primary motivation behind selecting the Adafruit board.
 LoRa's low power